noisebridge/PythonClass/11_server_side_dev_flask.md

 1. InstallFest!
     - fire up a virtualenv and pip install flask
-    - pointing at git if wanted
+    - use git if along with this lesson for each step if wanted
-    - flask-wtf, flask-sqlalchemy
+    - in advance: pip install flask-wtf, pip install flask-sqlalchemy
-    - pip freeze > requirements.txt
+    - create an easy install helper: pip freeze > requirements.txt
+    - import flask in the interpreter to make doubly sure everything is correct
+    - installfest Over!!!

 2. The Bare Minimum of HTTP Request Cycle
     - [Flask home site](http://flask.pocoo.org/)